 - Margaret and Emmanuel Scrofani

 Teacher Education Assistance for College and Higher Education (TEACH) Grant is a federal grant that provides up to $4,000 per year to students who agree to teach for four years at an elementary school, secondary school or educational service agency that serves students from low-income families and in high need areas.
 Current high need areas in schools that serve low-income families) are:

 - Bilingual Education and English Language Acquisition

 - Foreign Language

 - Other Identified Teacher Shortage Areas (not geographic areas) as of the time recipients receive the grant, or as of the time they begin teaching in that field.
 The “other identified teacher shortage areas” can be found in this publication of Teacher Shortage Areas.

-For more information on meeting the eligibility requirements for the TEACH Grant, contact the Office of Teacher Education Advisement and Retention at firstname.lastname@example.org and visit Student Aid TEACH Grants.
+For more information on meeting the eligibility requirements for the TEACH Grant, contact Danielle Epps, Director of Teacher Education Admissions, Recruitment and Diversity at firstname.lastname@example.org and visit Student Aid TEACH Grants.

 Federal Loan Forgiveness Program

 Under the Teacher Loan Forgiveness Program, if you teach full-time for five complete and consecutive academic years in a low-income school or educational service agency, and meet other qualifications, you may be eligible for forgiveness of up to $17,500 on your Direct Subsidized and Unsubsidized Loans and your Subsidized and Unsubsidized Federal Stafford Loans.